Come Out Come Out

-Come Out Come Out is the second album by Canadian cuddlecore group cub.
-Originally released in January 1995 on Mint Records, the album was remastered and re-released with bonus tracks in 2007.
+Come Out Come Out is the second album by the Canadian band Cub.
+It was released on January 15, 1995 by Mint Records.
+The album was later remastered and re-released with bonus tracks in 2007.

 The cover art is by Fiona Smyth.

 The track "New York City" was covered by They Might Be Giants on their 1996 album Factory Showroom.
 The New York City-based band changed some of the landmarks named in the song for their version as they found the original ones hard to decipher.